Our current key priorities, programs and initiatives are set out below.

 - New model of support to improve student engagement and behaviour

 From 2017, a more targeted approach to teaching and supporting Aboriginal students will include the establishment of a new Aboriginal Education Teaching and Learning Directorate, strengthened services to support Aboriginal students, research partnerships with universities and expert groups, and an Elders in Residence initiative.

 Find out more in the questions and answers.

 More help for students with learning difficulties

-Students with autism who have very complex support needs can enrol in schools with new specialist learning programs in 2018 at Cooinda, Heathridge, Marangaroo, Samson or Gosnells Primary Schools, or in the first program for secondary students at Southern River College.
+Students with autism who have very complex support can apply to enrol in schools with new specialist learning programs in 2018 at Cooinda, Heathridge, Marangaroo, Samson or Gosnells Primary Schools, or in the first program for secondary students at Southern River College.